bjorne/tellstick-core-2.1.2_resinos/README.md

 Modified to enable compilation on resinOS in order to try to get tellstick duo working on hass.io.

-Binaries archive contain executables and files created by make install.
+Binaries folder contain executables and files created by make install on raspberry pi 3.

-(May require chmod +x for the binaries?)
+Binaries are dependant upon confuse, libftdi1 and libstdc++ (apk add --no-cache confuse libftdi1 libstdc++)

-Will most likely require installation of libftdi1 and confuse to run binaries.
+Source archive contain modified source for telldus-core 2.1.2 to enable compilation.

-Source archive contain modified complete source for telldus-core 2.1.2 Source archive also includes build.sh that automates all build steps, including installation of dependancy libraries and compilers.
+Source archive also includes build.sh that automates all build steps, including installation of dependancy libraries and compilers.